 The Farrell Family Foundation wants to create a better world by supporting initiatives in education, health, and the arts.
 The Foundation makes grants to 501(c)(3) organizations with a proven history of purpose and impact.
 The Education Grants focus on technology and ideally will serve underprivileged children by giving them the support and resources they need in order to fulfill their potential.
 Deadline: Rolling

 Deadline: Ongoing (grants awarded on a rolling basis)

-The Cruise Industry Charitable Foundation (CICF) encourages the creation and expansion of learning experiencing and opportunities at the primary, secondary, and higher education levels, particularly for minority and disadvantaged students.
+The Cruise Industry Charitable Foundation (CICF) encourages the creation and expansion of learning experiences and opportunities at the primary, secondary, and higher education levels, particularly for minority and disadvantaged students.
 Areas of special interest to CICF include educational and training programs designed to improve literacy, teach basic life skills, promote good citizenship and public services, and increase reading, mathematics, and science proficiencies.
-Deadline: Rolling.
+Deadline: Rolling

 Description: Selected elementary and secondary schools, community colleges, and four-year institutions of higher learning are the consistent beneficiaries of Corning Foundation support.
 Corning's areas of involvement have included community service programs for students, curriculum enrichment, student scholarships, facility improvement, and instructional technology projects for the classroom.

 Application Form Required?
 Yes No Detailed proposal required

 Funding Amount: Varies.

 Description of Grant: Toyota sponsors the Toyota TAPESTRY program that offers grants to k-12 science teachers for innovative projects that enhance science education in the school and/or school district.
 Projects are funded in the environmental science education category that emphasize the efficient use of natural resources and protection of the environment.
 Students participating in these projects should gain an increased awareness of the terrestrial, aquatic, and/or atmospheric environment and an understanding of their own interdependence with the natural world.